schneyra/martinschneiderme-11ty/website/articles/10-building-a-blog-with-11ty-and-wordpress/index.md

 ## Writing the Pages With Eleventy

 Building the overview page for the articles was not much more than following the instructions in the <a href="https://www.11ty.dev/docs/pagination/">11ty documentation on paginations</a>.
 You might find the sections "Paging a Collection" and "Remapping with permalinks" useful.
-Here's the front matter of the overview template, where <code>pagination</code> and <code>permalink</code> are the interesting parts.
-The actual markup of the list is just an <code>ul</code> filled with <code>article</code> elements.
+Here's the front matter of the overview template, where `pagination` and `permalink` are the interesting parts.
+The actual markup of the list is just an `ul` filled with `article` elements.

 ```yaml
 ---